Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Large Deviations Principle

-We will show that, as expected, $(\B_t)$ satisfies a LDP with rate function $I:C([0,1],\X)\to[0,\infty]$ defined as
+We will show that, as expected, $(\tilde\B_t)$ satisfies a LDP with rate function $I:C([0,1],\X) \to [0,\infty]$ defined as

-Notice that a bound on the kinetic energy provides a ($\tfrac12$-H\"older) continuity estimate; thus since $\X$ is a proper space and $I(\gamma)=\infty$ if $\gamma_0\neq\bar x$, it is easy to see that sublevels of $I$ are compact.
+Note that a bound on the kinetic energy provides a ($\tfrac12$-H\"older) continuity estimate; thus since $\X$ is a proper space and $I(\gamma)=\infty$ if $\gamma_0\neq\bar x$, it is easy to see that sublevels of $I$ are compact.

 Our proof of the LDP for the Brownian motion will be based on the representation formula